FanatiQS/VerbalEyes-Scroll-Controller/README.md

 ```
 #### Note:
 * Message should end with a LF
-* If the message contains spaces, they have to be escaped or the string has to be in quotes
+* If the message contains spaces, they have to be escaped or the string has to be wrapped in quotes

 ### Interactive:
 Interactive terminal where you can write your data to the device and see feedback from it right away in the same window.